ItsNotDNS/virtual-outdoors-club/README.md

 ### Testing

-You can run `python3 manage.py test` to run the django tests locally.
+You can run `python3 manage.py test` to run the django unit tests and `coverage run --source='.' manage.py test api` to collect coverage data.
+After `coverage report` to see this data.

 ### Production Server in Cybera